basho/rfc/open/query-buffers.md

 ### Changes to external API

+**Note:** Described changes are to be implemented in version 1.6.
+In version 1.5, the behaviour is as if `qbuf_id` is always undefined.

-1. The `#tsqueryreq` message will have a new optional field, `allow_qbuf_reuse`, to enable automatic reuse of an existing query buffer.
-When not set, the behaviour will be to not allow query buffer reuse.
+1. The `#tsqueryresp` message will have a new field, `qbuf_id`, an 8-byte binary uniquely identifying the query buffer associated with the original eligible query.

+2. The `#tsqueryreq` message will have the same, optional field `qbuf_id`, which if not undefined, will direct the query buffer manager to check for an existing query buffer before engaging coordinator.
+If such query buffer exists (has not expired) and the query hash of its original query matches that of the current query, then the query buffer manager proceeds to fetch the records from it, skipping the full cycle of query execution involving coordinator and vnodes.
+If `qbuf_id` is undefined, every query will get a separate query buffer exclusively associated with that query only.

 ### Execution steps

-1. When an eligible query arrives, the query dispatcher (`riak_kv_qry`, in `do_select`) computes the query hash for this query and checks if a previously created query buffer exists.
+1. When an eligible query arrives, the query dispatcher (`riak_kv_qry`, in `do_select`) checks if `qbuf_id` is supplied in the original request, and if so, whether a previously created query buffer exists.
+If not, it creates a new one, uniquely identified;
-   Unless it does, and unless the user has set the `allow_qbuf_reuse` flag, it creates a new one, uniquely identified by the hash in its name; otherwise, go to step 4.
+   otherwise, go to step 4.

 2. The coordinator (`riak_kv_qry_worker`) proceeds to dispatch subqueries, collects and sends chunks to the query buffer manager